iaakash47/synopsis_barrel_shifter/README.md

 ## Introduction
 #### Barrel Shifter
 * Barrel Shifter is a digital circuit that can shift a data word by a specified number of bits without the use of any sequential logic, only pure combinational logic, i.e. it inherently provides a binary operation important function to optimize the RISC processor, so it is used for rotating and transferring the data either in left or right direction.
 This shifter is useful in lots of signal processing ICs.
-The Arithmetic and the Logical Shifters additionally can be changed by the Barrel Shifter Because with the rotation of the data it also supply the utility the data right, left change all mathemetically or logically.A purpose of this project is to design CMOS using NMOS Pass Transistor logic.CMOS based 8 bit barrel shifter has implemented in this project using eSim and Ngspice tools using skywater 130nm PDKs Tech lib files
+The Arithmetic and the Logical Shifters additionally can be changed by the Barrel Shifter Because with the rotation of the data it also supply the utility the data right, left change all mathemetically or logically.A purpose of this project is to design CMOS using NMOS Pass Transistor logic.CMOS based 8 bit barrel shifter has implemented in this project using synopsis tools using SAED 28nm PDKs Tech lib files

  ## Synopsis Window